-Welcome to my Christmas Holiday House Tour!
-Today, I am thrilled to join a group of fabulous bloggers for The Pink Door Holiday Home Tour hosted by Annie from All Things Big and Small.
-This summer, I had the pleasure of meeting Annie at the Haven Conference and I was honored when she asked me to be a part of her holiday home tour!
+Before I begin, I want to thank Annie from All Things Big and Small for hosting this tour.
+This summer, I had the pleasure of meeting Annie at the Haven Conference and I was honored when she asked me to be a part of her holiday home tour this year!

 This is our second year of having a Christmas tree in the foyer.